bcgov/ppr-deprecated/docs/developer.md

 In the VS Code left hand navigation, click the Source Control logo to bring up the view.

-If you have files to _git add_, the VS Code equivalent is to either right-click the file and select _Stage Changes_ or click the _+_ symbol to the right of the filename.
+In VS Code you need to Stage your changes before commiting.
+To stage files that are added or edited, either right-click the file and select _Stage Changes_ or click the _+_ symbol to the right of the filename.

-If you have files to _git commit_, the VS Code equivalent is to select the file(s) and then enter a message in the text box at the top of the Source Control view.
-CTRL-Enter will commit the changes.
+When ready to commit, enter a message in the text box at the top of the Source Control view.
 Your message should end with the Issue number you are working on, such as "_Description of my changes #1_".
+CTRL-Enter will commit the staged changes.

 ## 6. Push